iow-esm/main/Readme.md

 The first argument of the run script is always the target keyword as specified in your `DESTINATIONS` file.
 By executing the run script all files from `scripts` directory will be transferred to the target.

-After the scripts are transferred and the preparation script has finished (this can take a bit time), the model is started on the target.
+After the scripts are transferred the model is started on the target.

+If you use one of the setups from the `SETUPS.example` file, there is no need for further preparation of the coupled model.
+However for the general case there is the possibility to run preparation scripts that set up the exchange grid and remapping files for the coupler, see `documentation/developers_documentation.pdf`.
-**Note that for an uncoupled run there is no need for the preparation.**
+Note that for an uncoupled run there is no need for the preparation.

 #### Examine the output of the first run